RedisLabs/redislabs-docs/content/kubernetes/re-clusters/upgrade-redis-cluster.md

 On clusters with more than 9 REC nodes, running versions 6.2.18-3 through 6.2.4-4, a Kubernetes upgrade can render the Redis cluster unresponsive in some cases.

 A fix is available in the 6.4.2-5 release.
-Upgrade your Redis cluster to [6.4.2-5]({{<relref "/kubernetes/release-notes/6-4-2-releases/6-4-2-5.md">}}) before upgrading your Kubernetes cluster.
+Upgrade your operator version to 6.4.2-5 or later before upgrading your Kubernetes cluster.

 ## Upgrade the operator